lmorchard/blog.decafbad.com/_posts/2005-11-01-no-more-second-life.markdown

 Anyway, although I wouldn't call mine a dedicated attempt at living an alternate life, I think I've seen enough.
 Between the awkward controls for navigating space which make me yearn for [Quake 2][q2], and the 90% crud which comes from all ecosystems of "[Consumer Generated Media][cgm]", I don't think I'm going to get it.

 So, like the people who say mostly these same things about podcasting, I think this is a signal that Second Life is not meant for me.
-It might obsolete sliced bread for some peopleâ€”but all it does for me is make me want to waste time with Everquest, wash my brain out with [Zork][zork], or script something in a [MOO][lm].
+It might obsolete sliced bread for some people—but all it does for me is make me want to waste time with Everquest, wash my brain out with [Zork][zork], or script something in a [MOO][lm].

 Of course, I've never *really* bought into the whole Cyberspace / Metaverse thing past recognizing it as a neat device in [William Gibson novels][wg].
 I mean, why would you *ever* want to limit [info freako][if] space to a shoddy simulation of meatspace's meager 3 dimensions?